ember-learn/handbook/team-leadership.md

 ### Attendance

-All Learning Core Team members should make every attempt to attend their weekly AOR meeting and monthly all-hands meeting.
+All Learning Core Team members should make every effort to attend their weekly AOR meeting and monthly all-hands meeting.
 Lack of attendance is one of the indicators that a team member should consider becoming an emeritus.

 Meetings are open to all members of the Ember Community unless otherwise specified.